Surprising Study Shows What Women Want When They Watch Adult Videos, 5 Years Of Research Went Into New Book

 A British researcher spent five years asking women what they like to watch when they view explicit adult videos, and her findings may not be quite what was expected, according to a report this week by the site IFL Science.
 Lucy Neville, a lecturer at Britain’s University of Leicester, found that fully 25 percent of regular viewers on the popular adult online site PornHub were women — but that when the audience is narrowed only to videos featuring all-male gay explicit scenes, that figure went up to 37 percent.

-In other words, almost four out of every 10 viewers of sexually graphic gay videos are women, according to the PornHub site’s own statistics.
-In addition, for women over age 45 while visit the site, male gay videos are the single most popular genre, while for women age 18 to 44 years old, scenes featuring “boy-on-boy” are the second most popular type of adult viewing — exceeded only by videos of lesbian women.
+In other words, almost 4 out of every 10 viewers of sexually graphic gay videos are women, according to the PornHub site’s own statistics.
+In addition, for women over age 45 who visit the site, male gay videos are the single most popular genre, while for women age 18 to 44 years old, scenes featuring “boy-on-boy” are the second most popular type of adult viewing — exceeded only by videos of lesbian women.

 Overall, women are nearly 70 percent more likely than men to enjoy watching men have sex with other men in adult videos, according to the stats.